-The Council's performance framework is largely developed from national requirements in terms of National Indicators and regulatory frameworks, together with local issues that are emerging from the Sustainable Community Strategyp Ageoptine of the framework and its components is shown in Figure 1, below.
+The Council's performance framework is largely developed from national requirements and regulatory frameworks, together with local issues that are emerging from the Sustainable Community Strategy.
+An outline of the framework and its components is shown in Figure 1, below.